Fighter-bomber raids on London and the south-east.

 http://www.bbm.org.uk/airmen/Stocks.htm

-- The wreck of Oberfeldwebel Albert Friedemann’s Messerschmitt Bf 109E-4 (W.Nr.
-2780) of 6./JG 52 where it fell, opposite Gibson’s Farm in Wickham Street, Welling, on 20 October 1940.
-The aircraft exploded in mid-air shortly after Friedemann baled out of it following combat with Flying Officer Peter Brown of 41 Squadron.
-Friedemann fell to his death when his parachute failed to open.
-The fence in the background is the perimeter fence to the farmhouse garden of Gibson’s Farm, across the road.
+- The wreckage of Oberfeldwebel Albert Friedemann’s Messerschmitt Bf 109E-4 (W.Nr.
+2780) of 6./JG 52, which came down opposite Gibson’s Farm in Wickham Street, Welling, on 20 October 1940.
+The aircraft exploded in mid-air shortly after Friedemann bailed out, but he was killed when his parachute failed to open.
+Although previously attributed to Flying Officer Peter Brown of No. 41 Squadron, subsequent clarification confirms that Brown was responsible for shooting down Feldwebel Ludwig Bielmaier of 5./JG 52, who baled out near West Malling and survived.
+Brown himself confirmed this in later years, having personally visited Bielmaier in captivity and kept items from the encounter as mementoes.
+The fence in the background marks the perimeter of the farmhouse garden at Gibson’s Farm, just across the road.

 Dilip Sarkar